Veikkosuhonen/astro_stacking/README.md

 A common technique to counteract this is to use a so called 'dark frame', an image that is captured with the same settings as the 'light frames' but with the lens cap on, and then subtract it from the light frames (Covington 2007).

-A different method we came up to remove a significant amount of this noise exploits the fact that if multiple light frames are taken, the bad pixels should remain constant but the sky objects should move.
-By multiplying the `n` images elementwise and taking the `n`:th root of the result, we're left with an image where the bad pixels are orders of magnitude brighter than the rest of the image.
+A different method we came up to remove a significant amount of this noise exploits the fact that if multiple light frames are taken, the hot pixels should remain constant but the sky objects should move.
+By multiplying the `n` images elementwise and taking the `n`:th root of the result, we're left with an image where the hot pixels are orders of magnitude brighter than the rest of the image.

 <figure>
     <img src="./images/cassiopeia_a_mult.png" alt="Cassiopeia A in multiplied image" height="100px"/>